AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Do you have a person that could replace you in your role?_

 #### Greater than the sum of its parts and masking of weaknesses
  An important indicator that I see emerge out of good teams is how often team members cover for each others' weaknesses, such that the team rarely exposes these weaknesses.
 This is a good sign of a great team culture.
-It is difficult to measure, I'm sorry, but can be identified during standups and interaction between members offerring to help one another on specific tasks, sometimes stepping outside their own roles to offer advice or help.
+It is difficult to measure, I'm sorry, but can be identified during standups and interaction between members offering to help one another on specific tasks, sometimes stepping outside their own roles to offer advice or help.

-It's great to see when a team member suggests to another, in a selfless fashion, that they'll work with that person to peer program this next diffcult part.
+It's great to see when a team member suggests to another, in a selfless fashion, that they'll work with that person to peer program this next difficult part.

 Imagine the opposite situation whereby nobody in the team is covering, whether purposefully or not, for anyone else.
 Teams end up working as individuals, rather than collectively.
 Each weakness is exposed.

 You can simply take note of when these actions occur.
 Purposely tallying and publicising this kind of information seems to gamify it to the point of meaninglessness, unfortunately, and I would stay away from that temptation.
 Gamification of this good behaviour is something that seems to be a good idea, but often seems to achieve the opposite; the 'Thank you' modules in workplace social media systems.
 Perhaps you've seen them?
 This does not mean that you shouldn't recognise good behavior.

 #### End user empathy
-This is one of the last metrics in this artcile, but it very well could be one of the first in terms of importance:
+This is one of the last metrics in this article, but it very well could be one of the first in terms of importance:

 How involved are your teams with the end user?
 Do they talk to customers?
 How often?
 How engaged are they?

-Dissassociated teams from the end user are unlikely to understand the user's real desires.
+Disassociated teams from the end user are unlikely to understand the user's real desires.
 They are unlikely to empathise with the end user's frustrations.
 And they are less likely to be committed to urgency of delivery and a quality customer outcome.

 _Metric: How often do your team members interact with customers over a given period?_